Karl Max Barthélémy

-Karl Max Barthélémy also known as Karl Max Dany (born 27 October 1986 in N'Djaména) is a Chadian footballer.
-He has 25 caps for the national team and 2 goals.
+Karl Max Barthélémy also known as Karl Max Dany (born 27 October 1986 in N'Djaména) is a Chadian professional footballer who plays as a forward for Chad Premier League club Gazelle.

 Club career

 Difaâ El Jadidi

 Barthélémy was the best scorer of the Gabonese national championship in 2010, scoring 20 goals.
 As of 2011, he plays for Difaa El Jadida from Morocco.
 He signed a 3-year contract.
 He was best scorer of Moroccan ligue with 17 goals.

 PKNP FC

 In May 2018, Barthélémy signed a contract with Malaysian team PKNP FC; but days after the signing, an injury suffered in a friendly with the team has him sidelined for more than a month, delaying his official debut for the team.

 He made his long-awaited debut for PKNP in the 2018 Malaysia Cup against Pahang, as a substitute, on 18 August 2018.

 International career

 Barthélémy started playing for the Chad national team in 2007.
 He played in the 2008 Africa Cup of Nations qualification in a match against Congo, and in the 2010 World Cup qualification, against the same team.
 In the 2012 Africa Cup of Nations qualification he played matches against Togo both home and away, Botswana away, Tunisia at home, and Malawi both away and at home, where he scored a goal in the dying minutes of the match for a final result 2-2.
 He played both matches against Tanzania, in a 2014 World Cup qualification, too.